leahmirch/FloodSafeDearborn/README.md

 3. Statistical Data Section
    - Create a section to display historical flooding trends and data.
    - Include high-risk areas and data visualizations.
-4. Admin Account and Control Panel
-   - Develop an admin system with capabilities to:
-     - View and manage user accounts.
-     - Monitor and edit submitted events.
-5. Contact us, privacy policy, and terms of service pages
+4. Contact us, privacy policy, and terms of service pages
-6. Additional Submission Requirements
+5. Additional Submission Requirements
 - design 10 test cases to verify that the functionality is correctly implemented
 - deliverables:
     - report: no more than 5 pages in PDF format, using screenshots to describe what has been implemented